TAILOR-UoB/collaboration-exchange-fund/README.md

 - **Scientific track record** (25%).
 Your prior achievements, taking into account age and personal situation.
 - **Scientific step-up** (25%).
 How does the visit help you grow professionally and establish a worldwide reputation?
 - **Suitability of the host** (12.5%).
 Is the host lab appropriate?
 Is it the best place to do the proposed research?
 - **Suitability of the visit length** (12.5%).
-Is the visit length appropriate and realistic, also taking into account your personal and family situation? ~If you plan to separate the research visit into multiple visits, clearly explain why this is necessary.
-This could either be for scientific or personal reasons (e.g. family commitments).~
+Is the visit length appropriate and realistic, also taking into account your personal and family situation?

 During submission, you should choose at least three preferred evaluators for your proposal from the [scientific board](https://tailor-network.eu/connectivity-fund/connectivity-fund-scientific-board/).
 (The actual reviewers may be different as we aim to evenly distribute the evaluation load.)

-~You should be a PhD student affiliated to a lab that belongs to the TAILOR network.
-The host lab should also belong to the TAILOR network of excellence (you can find a list of the partners [here](https://tailor-network.eu/partners/)).~

-~In almost all cases, your own nationality is not important, but rather where the lab is located that will receive the funding for your research visit or workshop.
-That can be either your own lab or your host lab.~

 ## How Much?